alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 [Pico del Teide](https://en.wikipedia.org/wiki/Teide),
 a 3718 m peak in Spain.
-It has the ideal curvature: it raises 3.7 km in 28 km, with a final steep near the peak.
+It has the ideal curvature: it raises 3.7 km in 28 km, with a steeper slope near the peak.

 ![Curvature of Teide is almost ideal.](pics/building-elevation.jpg "Teide elevation profile, source: https://www.mapdevelopers.com/elevation_calculator.php")